 26. Suggestion: Unaided NIS should be handled case-by-case for CI6 based on pathways certainty, availability of data, and the impact caused by them.
 For example, for fish species that are exclusively transferred unaided (true Lessepsian immigrants), such data should be omitted.
-However, NIS that are included in the Union concern list of the EU Invasive Alien Species Regulation 1143/2014 such as the striped eel catfish Plotosus lineatus ((Thunberg, 1787) and the pufferfish Lagocephalus sceleratus (Gmelin, 1789) (candidate for inclusion in 2021), must be reported and considered for GES in CI6 assessments.
+However, NIS that are included in the list of species of Union concern under EU Invasive Alien Species Regulation 1143/2014 such as the striped eel catfish Plotosus lineatus ((Thunberg, 1787) and the pufferfish Lagocephalus sceleratus (Gmelin, 1789) (candidate for inclusion in 2021), must be reported and considered for GES in CI6 assessments.
 It was further suggested that a list of Lessepsian fish among the invasive ones with documented considerable impact on biodiversity be prepared and agreed by the countries for inclusion in assessing GES.
+Among them, are the selected sub-regional NIS Fish Species, related to fisheries (UNEP(DEPI)/MED WG.445/3, Annex I), that were proposed to be included in the Data Collection Reference Framework (DCRF) of GFCM.